GreenInfo-Network/MobileMapStarter2/README.md

 If you are setting up this project, run `cordova prepare` to fetch plugins and platforms.

+If you are setting up this project, you will also need to install ImageMagick via apt, brew, or binary download.

 Recommended settings for iOS, done via Xcode.
 * Open the project file in Xcode.
 * In its General tab: